 Brandon is now 20 years older and a university professor, but he never could part with his beloved truck.
 So, the Beast now sits quietly in the driveway collecting dust and serving as merely an "eye sore" according to his wife.
 Every once in a while, Brandon will take the truck out for a spin but its low gas mileage makes it a costly joy ride.
 Plus, Brandon still receives glares from neighbors as he passes through the neighborhood, something he does not relish anymore.

 After much deliberation, Brandon decides to donate his truck to a local charity.
 It is time to part ways with his old childhood companion.
-Before deciding to contribute the truck to charity, Brandon checked with his tax advisor regarding the tax benefits of his gift and how to structure his donation.
-To his surprise, Brandon's tax advisor suggested contributing the truck into Brandon's existing $100,000 charitable remainder unitrust (CRUT).
-While there would be no capital gains bypass benefit, there still should be a charitable income tax deduction and increased CRUT income.
+Before deciding to contribute the truck to charity, Brandon checked with his tax advisor regarding the tax benefits of his gift.
+Brandon wanted to make sure he received the maximum tax benefit from his gift while at the same time not risking an IRS challenge.

 Question:What are the tax rules for gifts of automobiles?
 The local charity plans to hold and use the truck for its exempt purpose.
 Does this affect Brandon's charitable deduction in any way?